AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/onesAPI/onesAPIExplorer/onesSampleAPI/FebricManagerAPIs.md

   <tr>
     <th>Description</th>
     <td>
-      Allows the user to add device facts to the Fabric Manager database.
-This is a one time operation and is required to be done before any other API call.
+      Allows the user to add device facts like Enrolled Device Management IP , username and Password to the Fabric Manager database.
+This is a one time operation and is required to be done before making any other API call.
 This API will add the device username, password and IP address to the Fabric Manager database and will be used for all other API calls.
 This API will also validate the device credentials and will return an error if the credentials are not valid.
     </td>
   </tr>
   <tr>
     <th>Parameters</th>
     <td>1.
 Device IP (Mgmt IP/SSH IP) <br />
 2. Userid (required for ssh) <br />
 3. Password (required for ssh) <br />
     </td>
   </tr>
   <tr>